nearform/relay-pagination-directive/README.md

       },
     ],
     pageInfo: {
-      startCursor: 1, // Cursors are still generated depending on the cursor config
+      startCursor: 'RmlsbTox', // Cursors are still generated depending on the cursor config
-      endCursor: 2,
+      endCursor: 'RmlsbToy',
       ...
     }
   }